kubevirt/kubevirt.github.io/_posts/2018-05-16-Use-GlusterFS-Cloning-with-KubeVirt.markdown

 ## Conclusion

-Cloning features in the storage backend allow us to simply use a given set of pvcs as base os for the deployment of our vms.
+Cloning features in the storage backend allow us to simply use a given set of pvcs as base OS for the deployment of our vms.
 This feature is growing in gluster, worth giving it a try!